 Ezra and Leyla’s dad, Murat, suffered in good-spirited silence.
 And his response to all things in life was to pour himself a drink.
 After his wife died, Murat became a listener to of woes, but never knew how to air his own.
 Cracked ribs, broken hearts, insolvency and insult –he drank to it all.
 But nothing made him drink more than the loss of Bomboleno.

-Murat drove to an off-licence on some quiet, residential street furthest from his neighbourhood.
+Murat drove to an off-licence on a quiet, residential street furthest from his neighbourhood.
 Eyes avoiding contact, and face muffled narrowly under a threadbare, tartan scarf he’d found in the backseat, he looked like a man about to orchestrate a holdup.
 Instead, he shuffled to the counter with a 35cl bottle of Jack Daniels and a slanting gait that was clearly not his.
 The Indian shopkeeper wrapped Murat’s purchase in a brown paper bag, and then opted to double bag it with a blue and white striped plastic one.
 Sadly, he gazed on after the tall, Cypriot man he recognised by sight, because it had always struck him how much he looked like Sylvester Stallone.
-And Murat, shuffled off and out the off-licence with a door jingle to add insult to indignity.
+And Murat, shuffled off and out of the off-licence with a door jingle to add insult to indignity.

-Long before the days he had to tiptoe out his parents’ house and disguise himself to buy alcohol at 9am in the morning, Murat had a sailing boat.
-She was called Bomboleno, and the flag he flew was a portrait of the Dude from the Big Lebowsky.
+Long before the days he had to tiptoe out of his parents’ house and disguise himself to buy alcohol at 9am in the morning, Murat had a sailing boat.
+She was called Bomboleno, and the flag he flew at her mast was a portrait of the Dude from the Big Lebowsky.
 But Bomboleno sank, so he moved back to London to figure out how to acquire a new Bomboleno.
 With him, he brought Olga: a Russian free-loader who was looking for a sugar-daddy when he picked her up on a Greek Island two years ago.
 After one phenomenally debauched night they found themselves in connubial bliss.
-Then it was downhill.
+Then it was all downhill.
 Olga realised Murat was not a sugar-daddy, but a tormented dreamer who’d got lucky.
-That didn’t stop her rinsing his resources.
+That didn’t stop her from rinsing his resources.
 Murat lost his sailing buddies first, a group of guys who were perpetually pissed and fancied themselves pirates.
 Then the money went.
 Then Bomboleno.
 Then the insurance claim from Bomboleno.

 And now, moments before his fateful encounter with the Nicosian Beldam, it has come to this: Not pouring, but taking swigs out of a bottle of Jack double-bagged, on a pavement in front of an off-licence.
 Here comes the heady buzz.
 The whiskey in his bloodstream already colouring his predicament an amber warmth.
 On this side, even cuckoldry is stomachable.
 Forever and ever.

 “Perhaps we should hit the highway.
 You and me and…” he raises the bottle to gaze at it fondly “and Jack.”
 Happily, Murat has another drink and looks up at the sky.
 It’s blue, but not the blue of warmer, Mediterranean climes he’s used to.
 He puts on his sunglasses and is satisfied.
 The day looks warmer through tinted lenses.
-But then someone bumps him from behind.
+But then someone bumps into him from behind.
 A mother, manoeuvring her mountain-buggy past him on the pavement.
 One of those yummy-mummy pram pushers, briefly subjecting him to her judgemental glare.
 Murat gets his own back when he smiles at her.
 It’s a smile that makes her doubt all her life choices.
 Then there’s a moment of clarity, where his need to be inconspicuous resurfaces.
 He pulls the tartan scarf back over his mouth and nose, and looks about him shiftily from behind his aviators.
 That’s when he comes eye to eye with the most grotesque spectre he’s beheld in all his 60 years of living.

 It is a leer.
 The leer of what appears to be a woman, but could also easily be a man, standing in the side doorway of the house opposite the street from him, with the air of someone who’s been there, watching for a while now.
 Capping his bottle, Murat makes for the Rose of Peckham when the spectre calls out to him in Cypriot Turkish.
 The sound of its voice makes him drop his keys.